Infection by Site

 Choosing the Right Bacteria and Antibiotic in Novel Anti-infective Discovery

-The development of new drugs to treat infectious disease requires a great understanding of bacteria and their primary sites of infection.
+The development of new drugs to treat infectious diseases requires a great understanding of bacteria and their primary sites of infection.
 Antibiotic selection should be characterized by two things: 1) Spectrum of activity, and 2) Ability to penetrate the site of infection.

-Pathogenic microorganisms similarly have unique niches that they favor when they colonize the human body.
+Pathogenic microorganisms similarly have unique anatomical niches that they favor when they colonize the human body.
 Due to their inability to tolerate oxygen, obligate anaerobic pathogens such as C. difficile are primary gastrointestinal pathogens, growing where oxygen concentrations are low or absent [1].
-In contrast, facultative anaerobes (i.e., bacteria that can grow in both oxygenated and anoxic environment) such as S. aureus can colonize and infect a variety of different locations on and in the body [2], ranging from skin to deep-tissue infections.
+In contrast, facultative anaerobes (i.e., bacteria that can grow in both oxygenated and anoxic environments) such as S. aureus can colonize and infect a variety of different locations on and in the body [2], ranging from skin infections to deep-tissue infections.

-In a clinical setting, broad spectrum antibiotics are often the first line of treatment even before the infectious organism is identified.
+In a clinical setting, broad-spectrum antibiotics are often the first line of treatment, even before the infectious organism is identified.
 The selection of the antibiotic is often based on the location of the infection on the patient (see figure above) as well as the local antibiotic resistance pattern monitored by regional public health authorities.

 The figure below shows a simplified view of general antibiotic coverage.